raviRB/Weather--App/README.md

 # Weather-App

-This is a simple Weather App built using HTML , CSS , JAVASCRIPT .
+This is a simple Weather App built using HTML , CSS and JAVASCRIPT .

 API :- https://openweathermap.org/api